-This page provides a quick introduction to Moodle, a LMS Learning Management System) at UMass Amherst used to deliver course content and host online learning activities.
+This page provides a quick introduction to Moodle in the Cloud, a Learning Management System (LMS) at UMass Amherst used to deliver course content and host online learning activities.

-In the Login block, click Log in with NetID.
-The UMass Amherst Web Login page will open.
-(The login button will show at the top-left of on a large screen, but on your phone, you may have to scroll down to find it.)
+- In the Login block, click Log in with NetID.
+(The login button is at the top-right corner of a large screen, but on your phone, you may have to scroll down to find it.)
+The UMass Amherst Web Login page opens.

 Note: Do not bookmark the Web Login page.
-To bookmark Moodle, use moodle.umass.edu.
+To bookmark Moodle, use umass.moonami.com.

-Enter your NetID and password and click the arrow ( ) or press enter/return on your keyboard.
-You should see your name and Moodle avatar in the user menu at the top-right of the page.
+- Enter your NetID and password and select the arrow ( ) or press enter/return on your keyboard.
+You should see your name and Moodle avatar in the user menu at the top-right corner of the page.

 Note: Links to help with passwords are on the Web Login page.
 Students and TAs who cannot log in to Moodle should contact the IT Help Center.

-To log out of Moodle, in the user menu at the top-right of the page click Log out.
+- In the user menu at the top-right corner of the page, click Log out to log out of Moodle.

 Note: Be sure to quit your browser after you log out, especially if you are using a public or shared computer.
-This will ensure that no one else can access your UMass account.
+This ensures that no one else can access your Moodle account.